 Focus Area: Education

 The beginnings of the common school movement were simple.
 The first Bodhshala began with classes under trees, or in dispersed rooms donated by families.
 Learning was spontaneous with curious children, men and women as participants.
 A year later, the community identified land and pooled resources to build its Bodhshala with its own hands.
 Today, Bodh directly manages 43 Bodhshalas in rural and urban Rajasthan and the average student strength of a Bodhshala is 150.
-In addition, Bodh runs residential urban and rural senior secondary schools for girls called Manas Ganga.
-The residential schools attract students from Bodhshalas that have not grown beyond the upper-primary level.
-The annual cost per child for students in rural Bodhshalas is INR 6000/annum- and INR 8000/annum- in urban areas (for primary grades).
-For residential senior secondary grades, the cost is around INR 70,000/annum, with INR 5,000 per month for the lodging and boarding, and, INR 20,000/annum for the schooling.
+For the past several years, Bodhshalas have sustained on community will and participation.
+50% of the cost of operations of rural Bodhshalas is covered by the community in some areas.
+This, is in addition to the land, labor and infrastructure costs that the villages bear.

-In 2018, IDRF financially supported two Bhodhshalas situated in the slums of Jaipur.
+Since 2018, IDRF is financially supporting these Bhodhshalas situated in the slums of Jaipur.

 1. Bodhshala Ramdev Nagar: In Ramdev Nagar slum, there is no government school for the children to attend.
 There are about 100 families living in this slum area and most of them are engaged in making illegal liquor or work as daily laborers.
 Hence, this community is considered unlawful, deplorable and perceived as a threat to the society.
 Bodh Samiti runs a primary school that is attended by 100+ students and is encouraged by the community.
 As this community is socially stigmatized, the students don’t feel safe or respected in schools in other areas.
 Besides this the parents fear for the safety of their children going outside the slum to attend school and therefore, back this Bodhshala in the slum itself.
 Even though most of the children who attend this school hardly study beyond grade 8, they are relatively different from the older generation and do not engage in illicit activities, have better social skills, feel more confident and have literacy skills to do better in their jobs.
 These changes in the children of this marginalized community makes it imperative to raise funds to ensure the continuation of this Bodhshala in this slum.